truthcoin/www.truthcoin.info/weaknesses/index.md

 The attacker-coalition probably wouldn't make enough money to be worth it.
 Strategic frictions (which few do we attack?, who attacks what?) would likely unravel the attacking coalition.

-### Scalability

-If scalability is neither a problem [in Bitcoin](https://en.bitcoin.it/wiki/Scalability) nor in [the more-ambitious Namecoin](https://wiki.namecoin.info/index.php?title=Scalability), I have yet to discover a reason why Truthcoin would be subject to scalability problems.

-The vote-matrix (only assembled once per Tau of each Branch) is Voter by Decisions, but both are economically constrained: Decisions are capped, and within the cap Decisions are restrained by increasing fees, and Voters have a diminishing return for constant work (this strongly discourages dust-voters).
-Each Branch creates a new set of Voters, and a new Vote-matrix...this scales linearly.

-Moreover, Vote-Matrices, their Decisions, and their Markets will "fall out" of the blockchain as they are resolved and sold off.
-Only the currently used data structures need to be available to anyone.

-Clever people are thinking up new scalability solutions all the time.

 ### Authors Won't Make "Enough" Money Back

 That is primarily for the Authors to worry about, who may be playing more than one role or have complex motivations.
 Authors can choose not only how much they pay upfront, but also the fraction of trading volumes they receive.